KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **my_tx_history (from_id limit=10 max=false page_number)**

-The `my_tx_history` method returns the blockchain transactions involving the MM2 node's coin address.
+The `my_tx_history` method returns the blockchain transactions involving the AtomicDEX API node's coin address.

 The coin that is used must have `tx_history` set to true in its [enable](../../../basic-docs/atomicdex/atomicdex-api.html#enable) or [electrum](../../../basic-docs/atomicdex/atomicdex-api.html#electrum) call.